-In this work, we propose a novel mechanism for moduli stabilization to address these challenges through the introduction of non-minimal couplings between moduli fields and the curvature tensor.
-The non-minimal coupling of scalar to gravity of the form $|\phi|^2 R$, where $\phi$ represents the scalar field and $R$ is the Ricci scalar curvature, can always emerge from the graviton-scalar loops if we adopt the effective field theory treatment of quantum gravity.
-Such couplings, while well-studied in the context of scalar-tensor theories and inflationary cosmology~\cite{Futamase:1987ua,Salopek:1988qh,Makino:1991sg,Fakir:1992cg}, have not been explored in modular flavor framework.
-Specifically, such a coupling term may inherently modifies the scalar potential for the modulus field to generate new minima or reshape existing ones.
-Similar modification of scalar potential can play an important role in the Higgs inflation~\cite{Higgsinflation:A,Bezrukov:2008ut,GarciaBellido:2008ab,DeSimone:2008ei,Bezrukov:2009db,Barvinsky:2009fy}, where exponentially flat Higgs potential for inflation at large field values is generated by introducing the non-minimal coupling of the scalar Higgs doublets to gravity.
-Therefore, it is fairly interesting to discuss if the amended scalar potential can stabilize the modulus field at values near $i\infty$ inside the fundamental domain so as that it can act as the source for both the breaking of the flavor symmetry and the generation of hierarchical flavor structures for matter fields.
-It is also interesting to check the possibility of obtaining typical CP-symmetry breaking VEV with the modified scalar potential.
+In this work, we propose a novel moduli stabilization mechanism that addresses these challenges by introducing non-minimal couplings between the moduli fields and the spacetime curvature tensor.
+From the perspective of the effective field theory of quantum gravity, a non-minimal coupling between a scalar field $\phi$ and gravity, typically taking the form $|\phi|^2 R$ (where $R$ is the Ricci scalar curvature), naturally and inevitably emerges from graviton-scalar loop corrections.
+While such couplings have been extensively studied within the contexts of scalar-tensor theories and inflationary cosmology~\cite{Futamase:1987ua,Salopek:1988qh,Makino:1991sg,Fakir:1992cg}, they remain largely unexplored within the modular flavor framework.
+Specifically, this curvature coupling inherently modifies the scalar potential of the modulus field, possessing the capacity to dynamically generate new minima or reshape existing ones.
+An analogue of such potential modification is Higgs inflation~\cite{Higgsinflation:A,Bezrukov:2008ut,GarciaBellido:2008ab,DeSimone:2008ei,Bezrukov:2009db,Barvinsky:2009fy}, where an exponentially flat potential at large field values is generated precisely by introducing a non-minimal gravity coupling for the Standard Model Higgs doublet.
+Therefore, it is compelling to investigate whether this amended scalar potential can successfully stabilize the modulus field near $i\infty$ yet strictly inside the fundamental domain.
+Such a stabilization would allow the modulus to simultaneously trigger flavor symmetry breaking and naturally generate the hierarchical flavor structures observed in the matter sector.
+Moreover, it is worthwhile to explore the feasibility of achieving a characteristic CP-violating VEV driven by this modified potential.